felipemdutra/cgin/README.md

 minimalism and performance, but not a port or official implementation of Gin in C.

-> Note: cgin is *not* maintained by the authors of Gin.

 # About

 cgin is a minimal HTTP API library written in C, inspired by the Gin web